Our Waldorf Commercial Vehicle Accident Lawyer Knows the Top Options for Your Claim

 When you get into an accident with another passenger vehicle, who can you hold liable?
 The (somewhat) simplified answer is that the driver of the other vehicle is usually the person who will be held liable, so long as the driver actually caused the accident.
-But what about accidents involving passenger vehicles and trucks?
+But what about accidents involving commercial vehicles and trucks?
 Is the truck driver liable as an individual the same way a passenger vehicle driver would be liable?
 Could the truck driver’s employer also be held liable?
-In this post, we will take a look at how liability for truck accidents can be apportioned among several key parties
+After a Maryland truck accident, a Waldorf commercial vehicle accident lawyer can evaluate your claim and hold all of the responsible parties at fault.

 The trucking industry is vast and is composed of many individual parties working in concert to get the job done.
 As such, liability for accidents can often be shared among multiple defendants.
 A few of the most common parties that can be held liable for truck accidents include:

 The legal doctrine of respondeat superior holds that employers can be held liable for the wrongful acts of their employees or agents so long as those acts occur within the scope of the employment or agency.
 This doctrine is based on the theory that, since employers typically exercise a great deal of control over the acts of their employees, the employer can be held vicariously liable for any wrongdoing on the part of the employee.
 Because many (but not all) truck drivers are considered to be employees of trucking companies, those same trucking companies can be held liable for accidents caused by their drivers.

 One notable exception to the doctrine of respondeat superior involves independent contractors, to whom the doctrine does not apply.
 Persons or companies who engage independent contractors are exempted from the rule under the theory that they exercise far less control over the independent contractor’s actions than they would in an employer/employee relationship.
 Thus, if a court determines that an individual truck driver was acting as an independent contractor rather than as an employee of a trucking company, only the driver can be held liable.